Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Grooming-And-Conditioning-In-Christianity.md

 1. Promise something that everyone wants
-2. Move people away from others with different ideas.
+2. Move your flock away from others that have different ideas.
 It makes it hard to hear any other views
-3. Make it impossible for someone to achieve it on their own
+3. Make it impossible for someone to achieve the goal on their own (ie eternal salvation)
-4. Place leaders around to help them achieve it
+4. Place leaders around to help them achieve said goal
 5. Everyone depends on those leaders more than they depend on anything else
+6. Those leaders control the 'spirit' or guy feeling of every follower
-6. The gut is manipulated to tell everyone to stay in the cycle
+7. The gut is manipulated to tell everyone to stay in the cycle

 ## **Opinion: Only Sects Using Grooming and Conditioning are Big and/or Growing**